-16. Financial Support
+15. Financial Support

-- 16.1.
-A student is guaranteed support as described in their offer of admission to the Ph.D. program if: - a.
+15.1.
+A student is guaranteed support as described in their offer of admission to the Ph.D. program if:

+- a.
 They are in good academic standing - b.
-They have passed or are making satisfactory progress in all teaching and research assistantships (see Sections 17 and 18) - 16.2.
-A 50% RA or TA appointment requires the student to work in this role for twenty hours on average per week for the twelve week duration of the quarter.
+They have passed or are making satisfactory progress in all teaching and research assistantships (see Sections 17 and 18)

+15.2.
+A 50% RA or TA appointment requires the student to work in this role for twenty hours on average per week for the twelve-week duration of the quarter.
 Autumn Quarter is designated as October 1 through December 31, Winter Quarter is January 1 through March 31, Spring Quarter is April 1 through June 30, and Summer Quarter is July 1 through September 30.
 Note that per 21.2, summer funding is typically given for a period of only eight weeks during July 1 through August 31.

-- 16.3.
-While teaching and research assistantships are meant to provide training for students, teaching and research assistantships are jobs with numerous responsibilities, defined by the faculty member responsible for the assistantship. - 16.4.
+15.3.
+While teaching and research assistantships are meant to provide training for students, teaching and research assistantships are jobs with numerous responsibilities, defined by the faculty member responsible for the assistantship.

+15.4.
 The faculty member responsible for a given assistantship has an obligation to immediately notify the student if the student is not performing well in the assignment.
-If the poor performance continues, the faculty member should notify the student's advisor, the Graduate Director, and the Student Services Administrator. - 16.5.
-The faculty member responsible for a teaching or research assistantship will assign one of two possible assessments for the student: "Pass" or "Fail."
-The evaluation will be provided in writing to the student and the Student Services Administrator within one week after the last day on which grades for the course are due. - a.
-If the student receives a grade of "Pass," no further action is necessary. - b.
-If the student receives a grade of "Fail," the student will receive, in writing, the reasons for the failure.
+If the poor performance continues, the faculty member should notify the student's advisor, the Graduate Director, and the Student Services Administrator by the end of the quarter and inform the student, in writing, of the reasons for the failure.
 Because the quarter will have ended, there will be no means for remediation.
 A student who "fails" an assistantship will be referred to the PhDC with a recommendation that the student be placed on probation.
-The PhDC will also determine whether the student should or should not receive funding in subsequent quarter. - 16.6.
+The PhDC will also determine whether the student should or should not receive funding in subsequent quarters.

+15.5.
 If a student fails two assistantships (teaching, research, or one of each), the student will be referred to the PhDC and will be at risk of termination.

-17. Teaching Requirement
+16. Teaching Requirement